opentap/LabVIEW/doc/LabVIEW.md

 ### Error Clusters
 Error clusters are how errors occur inside LabVIEW.
 Many VIs has no side effects and hence produce no errors, but some might.

-An error is VI is represented by an error code and a message.
+An error in VI is represented by an error code and a message.
 When an VI-based test step has an error, it is handled by throwing an exception which will cause the test step to fail with an Error verdict.

 See the Error Handling example for a practical example.